 MAIN MEMORY PAGE PROGRAM THROUGH BUFFER: This operation is a combination of the Buffer Write and Buffer to Main Memory Page Program with Built-in Erase operations.
-Data is first shifted into the buffer from the SI pin and then programmed into a specified page in the main memory.
-An 8-bit opcode of 82H is followed by the six reserved bits and 18 address bits.
-The nine most significant address bits (PA8-PA0) select the page in the main memory where data is to be written, and the next nine address bits (BFA8-BFA0) select the first byte in the buffer to be written.
-After all address bits are shifted in, the part will take data from the SI pin and store it in the data buffer.
+Data is first shifted into buffer 1 or buffer 2 from the SI pin and then programmed into a specified page in the main memory.
+To initiate the operation, an 8-bit opcode, 82H for buffer 1 or 85H for buffer 2, must be followed by the three reserved bits and 21 address bits.
+The 12 most significant address bits (PA11 - PA0) select the page in the main memory where data is to be written, and the next nine address bits (BFA8 - BFA0) select the first byte in the buffer to be written.
+After all address bits are shifted in, the part will take data from the SI pin and store it in one of the data buffers.
 If the end of the buffer is reached, the device will wrap around back to the beginning of the buffer.
-When there is a low-to-high transition on the CS pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
-Both the erase and the programming of the page are internally self timed and should take place in a maximum of time t{EP}.
+When there is a low-to-high transition on the $\overline{\text{CS}}$ pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
+Both the erase and the programming of the page are internally self-timed and should take place in a maximum of time t{EP} .
 During this time, the status register will indicate that the part is busy.